 European Usage.
-The use of quotation marks differs systematically by language and by medium.
 In European typography, it is common to use guillemets (single or double angle quotation marks) for books and, except for some languages, curly quotation marks in office automation.
 Single guillemets may be used for quotes inside quotes.
 The following description does not attempt to be complete, but intends to document a range of known usages of quotation mark characters.
 Some of these usages are also illustrated in Figure 6-3.
 In this section, the words single and double are omitted from character names where there is no conflict or both are meant.

-Dutch, English, Italian, Portugese, Spanish, and Turkish use a left quotation mark and a right quotation mark for opening and closing quotations, respectively.
+Dutch, English, Italian, Portuguese, Spanish, and Turkish use a left quotation mark and a right quotation mark for opening and closing quotations, respectively.
 It is typical to alternate single and double quotes for quotes within quotes.
 Whether single or double quotes are used for the outer quotes depends on local and stylistic conventions.